faresQ7h/faresQ7h/README.md

 ## 💡 About Me

-I'm an Informatics student at the **Czech University of Life Sciences Prague** and a student at **42 Prague**.
+I'm an Informatics student at the **Czech University of Life Sciences Prague** and a student at **42 Prague**, passionate about building reliable backend applications, cloud solutions, and system-level software.

-I enjoy building practical software with a strong focus on backend engineering, cloud computing, databases, and systems programming.
-Through university projects, personal projects, and the 42 curriculum, I've gained hands-on experience developing web and desktop applications, designing relational databases, and building Unix applications in C.
+Through university coursework, personal projects, and the 42 curriculum, I've gained practical experience developing desktop and web applications, designing relational databases, working with Linux systems, and building software in C, C#, Python, and ASP.NET Core.

-Recently, I deployed my **ASP.NET Core** portfolio to **Microsoft Azure** using **GitHub Actions**, implementing a secure **CI/CD pipeline** with **OpenID Connect (OIDC)** authentication.
+Recently, I built and deployed my portfolio website to **Microsoft Azure**, using **GitHub Actions** to create a fully automated **CI/CD pipeline** secured with **OpenID Connect (OIDC)** authentication.

-I'm currently expanding my knowledge of **Docker**, **Microsoft Azure**, and **Computer Networking** while preparing for the **CCNA** certification.
+I'm currently expanding my knowledge of **Docker**, **Cloud Computing**, and **Computer Networking** while preparing for the **Cisco CCNA** certification.

 ---

 ## 🚀 Highlights

-✔️ ASP.NET Core Portfolio deployed to Microsoft Azure
+- 🚀 Built and deployed an ASP.NET Core portfolio on Microsoft Azure

-✔️ Automated CI/CD using GitHub Actions
+- ⚙️ Automated deployments with GitHub Actions CI/CD

-✔️ Secure deployment with OpenID Connect (OIDC)
+- 🔐 Implemented secure cloud deployment using OpenID Connect (OIDC)

-✔️ Student at both CZU Prague & 42 Prague
+- 💻 Student at both CZU Prague and 42 Prague

-✔️ Currently studying CCNA, Docker & Cloud Technologies
+- 📚 Currently studying CCNA, Docker, Azure, and Cloud Technologies

 ---